TestCentricity/testcentricity_web/README.md

 The TestCentricity™ core generic framework for desktop and responsive mobile web site testing implements a Page Object and Data Object Model DSL, for use with Capybara and selenium-webdriver.
-It supports testing against locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge), locally hosted emulated mobile browsers (using Firefox), or on cloud hosted browsers using the BrowserStack, Sauce Labs, or CrossBrowserTesting services.
+It supports testing against locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge), locally hosted emulated mobile browsers (using Firefox), or on cloud hosted desktop or mobile web browsers using the BrowserStack, Sauce Labs, or CrossBrowserTesting services.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your automation project's Gemfile:

     gem 'testcentricity_web'